Policies and procedures

 Federal Unsubsidized Ford Direct Loan, Federal Subsidized Ford Direct Loan, Federal PLUS Loan, Federal Pell Grant, Federal SEOG, then other Title IV federal programs.

-• Request federal work study for the academic year or the summer period
+• Request work-study for either the academic year or the summer period

-Students awarded federal work-study will receive an email from student financial assistance to attend a workshop to complete their paperwork and choose an on-campus job.
-Once a job is obtained and payroll paperwork is completed, students work and receive a paycheck (direct deposit) every two weeks.
+If offered work-study, you must accept the award through Joe'SS.
+If the award is not accepted, it may be removed and given to another student.
+If offered, you will receive an email from student financial services to complete paperwork and choose an on-campus job.
+Once a job is obtained and payroll paperwork is completed, you will work and receive a paycheck (direct deposit) every two weeks.

 Work-study is like any other on-campus job.
 Studying is not permitted during work hours.
-However, if given explicit permission by a supervisor, students may be allowed to study during work hours.
-Students must abide by all department regulations regarding work assignments.
+However, if given explicit permission by a supervisor, you may be allowed to study during work hours.
+You must abide by all departmental regulations regarding work assignments.